Name in North American Boletes: Boletus tenax

 - Genus 2: Boletus

 Other Information: Likes oak & pine.
 Reddish-brown cap tends to crack by the edges & gets ever more uneven w/age.
-Xer. illudens is very similar but usually has netting that goes only partway down the stem, and usually lacks the tapered & woody stem base.
+Xer. illudens is very similar but usually has netting that goes only partway down the stem, and can be less nuggety at the base of the stem.

 Science Notes: DNA testing moved this mushroom into the newly erected genus “Xerocomus.”

 Edibility: The books still say “unknown” but your author has eaten and enjoyed it, and both the lookalike Xer. illudens and the almost-lookalike Xer. ferrugineus are considered “good.”
 The chances approach zero that no one has eaten tenax while believing it was one of those.